hhenson/hgraph/docs/ROADMAP.md

 * Support for map and reduce operators to allow for processing multiplexed time-series.
 * Support switch operator.
 * Real-time and simulation modes of operation.
-* Ability to define Python based push (realtime) and pull( realtime/simulation) source nodes.
+* Ability to define Python-based push (realtime) and pull( realtime/simulation) source nodes.
 * Feedback operator.
 * Basic documentation to describe the concepts and usage of the core functionality of the library.